arjunbhut/Inventory-Management/README.md

 /delete - To delete a particular item from the database.

 /belowlist - To display the items that are only below their respective limits.

+/email  - To send the test email (Dummy data entered, can work with real time data by extracting from request body)

 Models Used:-